UMM-CSci-4553-S25/knapsack-Josie-El/RESULTS.md

 The knapsack problem is a style of puzzle where you are given a knapsack and a list of items to put in the sack.
 The sack has a set capacity(usually measured in weight) and each item is assigned a size and a value.
 The goal of the problem is to find the best combination of items to optimize the value in the bag while remaining under or at capacity.

-(maybe explain how the algorithm works?)

 ## Variables Altered

 Our study is looking to see how tournament size effects the overall best and final best scores given by our program.
 We are testing this on tournament sizes 2 and 8.
 One additional variable we are changing is the knapsack seeds.
 We are running each trial on four different seeds.
-Two seeds have a capacity of 10 billion and 25 thousand items.
-The other two have a capacity of 10 thousand and five thousand items.
+Two seeds have a capacity of 10 billion and 25 thousand items to pick from.
+The other two have a capacity of 10 thousand and five thousand items to pick from.

+Our knapsack seeds can be found in [our repository](https://github.com/UMM-CSci-4553-S25/knapsack-Josie-El) under the knapsacks folder in the following files: BigProblem3.txt, BigProblem4.txt, SmallProblem3.txt, and SmallProblem4.txt.

 Here is a list of variables we are not changing: